Humboy90/Humboy90/README.md

 - Self-Taught the Unity Engine
 - 2 years of Python
 - Ample amount of Java
-- Brief Knowledge of HTML, CSS, JS
+- Brief knowledge of HTML, CSS, JS

 ## Achievments